From the 1930s-1980s

 Athletics at Goochland High School have also been an integral part of the total school program.
 Presently, our athletic department offers football, basketball, baseball, softball, track, cross country, soccer, tennis, golf, swimming, gymnastics and volleyball.

 Other extracurricular activities include: Student Cooperative Association (SCA), Academic Competition for Excellence (ACE), National Honor Society (NHS), band, chorus, drama, yearbook, National Art Honor Society (NAHS), Key Club, Cheerleading, Flag Corps, Future Business Leaders of America (FBLA), French Club, Spanish Club, Latin Club, and the Ecology Club.

 In 2006, construction began for the final phase of the middle school wing, which opened in the fall of 2007.
 GMS serves students in grades 6-8.
 The middle school wing is its own entity with its own office, cafeteria, computer lab, library, and gymnasium.

 Goochland High School continues to meet the demands of an ever-changing population of students.
 Our school currently participates in High Schools That Work to help continue to raise student achievement.
 The administration and staff are dedicated to reaching all students and helping them achieve to their fullest potential.

-Today, Goochland High School is led by an outstanding administrative team: Mr. Collier, Principal, and Mr. Mason and Ms. Wilborn, Assistant Principals.
+Today, Goochland High School is led by an outstanding administrative team: Mr. Collier, Principal, Ms. Wilborn and Mr. Snow, Assistant Principals.
 We have expanded our programs to include a wide range of dual enrollment courses in partnership with colleges and universities in and outside our area.
 We also offer many Career and Technical Education courses that provide students with valuable job skills.
 Our students also have the opportunity to be a part of our ROTC program.